FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 <dl>
     <dt>read-only</dt>
     <dd>Read-only sessions are opened by calling GraphQL queries, i.e. `getCollectionName`, `listCollectionName`,
     `queryCollectionName` and so on.
-No write operations are allowed in a read-only session.
-    This also allows evitaDB to optimize its behavior when working with the database.</dd>
+No write operations are allowed in a read-only session which allows evitaDB to optimize its behavior when working with the database.</dd>
     <dt>read-write</dt>
     <dd>Read-write sessions are opened by calling GraphQL mutations, i.e. `upsertCollectionName`, `deleteCollectionName`
     and so on.</dd>